or call (610) 519-8882

 Parking for all ceremonies will be available in the Main Parking Lots, directly across from the University on Lancaster Avenue, with overflow parking available in the South Campus lots on Ithan Avenue, and the Law School Garage on the west side of the campus.
+Additionally, Radnor Financial Center has been secured for off campus parking as well.
+Shuttles will be available to cring guests to campus.
+Please see the Parking and Maps section of the webpage for specific details.
 Parking conditions are extremely crowded for Commencement.
 We urge you and your guests to arrive early and to car pool, or consider taking the SEPTA R-5 Regional Rail.

 If you have guests who may be unable to manage the bleachers, please alert an usher at any entrance.
 The usher will direct you to the Special Needs Seating Area on the field.
 Please allow only 1 or 2 guests to accompany those who require Special Needs Seating so as to secure enough seats for all of our guests with special needs.
 There is no need to register in advance for these seats.
 Guests may also view a simulcast of the Commencement Ceremony in the Jake Nevin Field House regardless of weather.
-Dropping off disabled and elderly guests for the Baccalaureate Mass or Commencement may be facilitated in the Galberry Hall driveway at the East end of the Stadium on Lancaster Avenue.
-Drivers will be directed to park at the nearest location after dropping off their passengers.
-A very limited number of parking spaces for those with special needs are available in Galberry Hall and behind the Stadium.
-Only cars displaying handicapped plates or hang tags are eligible to park behind the Stadium.
-These spaces are on a first-come, first-served basis.
+Handicapped parking is available on a first come, first served basis.
 There is no need to register in advance for handicapped parking.
 Guests who require a Sign Language Interpreter should contact The Office of The President at (610) 519-8882 to secure special reserved seating.

 Villanova does not rent/loan wheelchairs for guests with special needs.
 Medical supply companies in the area can assist you: